kavehzare98/Utilities/README.md

 # Utilities
-Repo where I keep all the little utilities I write for myself.
+Repo where I keep all the utilities I write for myself.

 ## Current Utilities